 Medicine is starting to acknowledge the tight coupling of mind and body, and how thoughts, emotions, and stress can trigger biochemical responses that impact health.
 Studies into the psycho-neuro-endocrine-immunological level (PNEI) (or mental level) allow us to better understand the pathway that carries signals which trigger specific biophysical actions.
 Signaling pathways at this level are responsible for the activation of T-cells, B-cells, natural killer (NK) cells, and macrophages – all of which play a critical role in immune function and each individual’s reaction to the presence of certain pathogenic, environmental, or even psycho-emotional triggers.

 Mounding evidence now exists in this field of study which clearly demonstrates and delineates the precise pathways and processes that lead from thoughts, belief systems, and programs in the mind to biochemical actions and symptoms in the body.
-Understanding the role of the PNEI system, HPA axis and immunological hierarchy offers great insight into medicines most prominent questions, such as why patients respond differently in the face of the same triggers.
+Understanding the role of the PNEI system, the HPA axis and immunological hierarchy offer great insight into medicine’s most prominent questions, such as why patients respond differently in the face of the same triggers.

 The Immunological Hierarchy